ministryofjustice/security-guidance/docs/it-security-all-users-policy.md

     All other staff working for the MoJ.

-Within this policy, “all MoJ users” refers to General users, Technical users, and Service Providers as defined above.
+Within this policy, "all MoJ users" refers to General users, Technical users, and Service Providers as defined above.

 ## Approach